odota/rapier/README.md

 # rapier
 A JavaScript Dota 2 (Source 2) replay parsing library.

-Rapier is a Dota 2 replay parsing library supporting Source 2 replays written in JavaScript.

 It will throw (exceptions) if incorrectly used. :)

 Why JavaScript?